harrisonjansma/Analyzing_Medium/README.md

 <img align="center" src="img/mediumhome.JPG" height=300></a>

 # This Project
-In this project I collected data on 720K unique Medium stories from 36 of the most popular writing subjects.
+In this project I collected data on 1.4 million unique Medium stories from 95 of the most popular writing subjects.
 I used this data to answer the following questions.
 1. What do I need to know about Medium as a writer and as a reader? (<a href="https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_EDA.ipynb">source</a>)
 2. Who are the top Data-Science writers on Medium? (<a href="https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_Author_Leaderboard.ipynb">source</a>)
 3. How can Medium writer's measure the performance of their stories?
 How can they compare their performance to that of similar writers? (<a href="https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_EDA.ipynb">source</a>)

+After I answered these questions I wrote a story detailing my findings in Medium's largest tech publication, freeCodeCamp (496k subscribers).
+The full article can be found <a href="https://medium.freecodecamp.org/how-i-analyzed-a-million-medium-articles-to-learn-how-many-claps-great-stories-get-d688cf92759f">here.</a> I then published the full data-set for public use by the Medium community.
+All 1.4 million data points are freely available on Kaggle.
+My introductory article, describing the dataset and how I collected it, can be found <a href="https://towardsdatascience.com/i-just-published-a-massive-dataset-of-medium-stories-heres-the-link-to-get-it-889bab324138">here.</a>

-This repository is a collection of everything I found while analyzing the data collected from Medium.
+This repository is a collection of everything I found while analyzing the Medium data.
 For a list of key findings look in the next section.
-For my article, published in freeCodeCamp, anwering questions 1 and 3 above, look <a href="https://medium.freecodecamp.org/how-i-analyzed-a-million-medium-articles-to-learn-how-many-claps-great-stories-get-d688cf92759f">here.</a>

 # My Findings